daviddmc/NeSVoR/README.md

 ```
 pip install -r requirements.txt
 ```
-Install Pytorch extension of [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn).
+Install PyTorch extension of [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn).
 Make sure the installed CUDA version mismatches the version that was used to compile PyTorch.
 Then, run the following command (see [this](https://github.com/NVlabs/tiny-cuda-nn#pytorch-extension) for more details)
 ```
 pip install git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch
 ```